awsdocs/amazon-workspaces-user-guide/doc_source/printing.md

 In some cases, you need to download and install the driver for your local printer manually on the WorkSpace\.
 When you install a printer driver on your WorkSpace, there are different types of drivers that you may encounter:
 + Add Printer wizard driver\.
 This driver includes only the printer drivers, and are for users who are familiar with installation using the Add Printer wizard in Windows\.
-+ Printer model\-specific drivers which do not require communication with the printer\.
++ Printer model\-specific drivers that do not require communication with the printer\.
 In these cases, you can install the printer driver directly\.
-+ Printer model\-specific drivers which require communication with the printer\.
++ Printer model\-specific drivers that require communication with the printer\.
 In these cases, you can use the printer driver files to add a local printer using an existing port \(LPT1:\)\.
 After selecting the port, you can choose **Have Disk** and select the `.INF` file for the printer driver\.

 After installing the printer driver, you must restart the WorkSpace for the new printer to be recognized\.